28 October, 2024

 YouTube Shorts Safe Zones

 What makes Shorts special?
-It’s the opportunity to adapt to the user’s device type without stretching or lengthening the content.
+The opportunity to adapt to the user’s device type without stretching or lengthening the content.
 CTAs and other icons usually appear in different corners of the screen, taking into account the type of advert and display size.
-To make text and visual elements visible we recommend using the following safe-area settings.
+To make text and visual elements visible, we recommend using the following safe-area settings.

 Safe zones in YouTube Shorts for vertical and horizontal videos